 Analysis of sediments will be undertaken by NATA accredited ALS laboratories in Sydney, Newcastle and Brisbane.
-The methods and analytical PQLs for the analyses are provided in Table 5-1; the latter are at or below those recommended in Table 1 of the NAGD.
+The methods and analytical PQLs for the analyses are provided in Table 5-1; the latter are at or below those recommended in Table 1 of the NAGD (2009).

-Laboratory QA/QC procedures will be consistent with those described in Appendix F of the NAGD.
+Laboratory QA/QC procedures will be consistent with those described in Appendix F of the NAGD (2009).
 That is, for each batch (10-20 samples) or part batch, the following samples will be analysed.

 - One laboratory blank sample. - For metals, one Standard Reference Material, i.e. a sample of certified composition such as MESS-1 or BCSS-1, or BEST-1 (for mercury), or a suitable internal laboratory standard calibrated against a Standard Reference Material.
-The laboratory standard will be a ground sediment sample, not a liquid sample, to test both the recovery of the extraction procedure and the analysis. - For organics, one sample spiked with the parameters being determined (or a surrogate spike for certain organics) at a concentration within the linear range of the method being employed.
-This will determine whether the recovery rate of the analytical method is adequate or not (i.e. that all the chemicals present in the sample are actually being found in the analysis.
+The laboratory standard will be a ground sediment sample, not a liquid sample, to test both the recovery of the extraction procedure and the analysis.